abhidesikan/madras-medley/content/book-reviews/code-book.md

 ---
-title: "The Code Book: The Science of Secrecy from Ancient Egypt to Quantum Cryptography by Simon Singh"
+title: "The Code Book: The Science of Secrecy from Ancient Egypt to Quantum Cryptography by Simon Singh - Review by Abhishek Desikan"
 date: 2016-09-19T18:13:17-08:00
 draft: false
 ---